-PAO-47 Verifying Annual Income
+PAO-45 Verifying Annual Income

-- (1) Contractors must verify family income before determining whether a child is eligible to participate in ECEAP.
-Verification of annual income is required for most ECEAP applicants, except: - (a) Contractors verify the grant amount for children in foster care and those in kinship/relative care covered by a DSHS Non-Needy Relative, in loco parentis or legal guardian grant. - (b) Contractors do not re-verify income for families of children who were previously enrolled and attended ECEAP. - (2) To verify income, contractors must view documentation such as: - (a) Income tax forms, W-2 forms or 12 months of pay stubs or pay envelopes. - (b) Leave and Earnings Statements for uniformed services members. - (c) Documentation of public assistance or other benefits. - (d) Child support orders. - (e) A statement of income signed by the employer or parent, if no other documentation of income is available. - (3) Eligible, enrolled children are allowed to remain in ECEAP until they are age-eligible for kindergarten, without reverification. - (4) Under specific circumstances, contractors may choose to use the previous month's or current month's income to determine eligibility, rather than the annual income. - (a) Annual income must first be verified and entered in ELMS. - (b) This choice applies when a family's current income is significantly decreased from their annual income due to death, divorce, unplanned job loss or similar unexpected circumstance. - (c) The reason for this exception must be documented in ELMS.
+- (1) Contractors must verify family income before determining whether a child is eligible to participate in 0-3 ECEAP.
+Verification of annual income is required for most 0-3 ECEAP applicants, except: - (a) Contractors verify the grant amount for children in foster care and those in kinship/relative care covered by a DSHS Non-Needy Relative, in loco parentis, or legal guardian grant. - (b) Contractors do not re-verify income for families of children who were previously enrolled and attended 0-3 ECEAP. - (2) To verify income, contractors must view documentation such as: - (a) Income tax forms, W-2 forms, or 12 months of pay stubs or pay envelopes. - (b) Leave and Earnings Statements for uniformed services members. - (c) Documentation of public assistance or other benefits. - (d) Child support orders. - (e) A statement of income signed by the employer or parent, if no other documentation of income is available. - (3) Eligible, enrolled children are allowed to remain in 0-3 ECEAP as long as they are age-eligible,, without reverification. - (4) Under specific circumstances, contractors may choose to use the previous month's or current month's income to determine eligibility, rather than the annual income. - (a) Annual income must first be verified and entered in ELMS. - (b) This choice applies when a family's current income is significantly decreased from their annual income due to death, divorce, unplanned job loss, or similar unexpected circumstance. - (c) The reason for this exception must be documented in ELMS.

-PAO-48 Prioritization
+PAO-46 Prioritization

-- (1) Once contractors have established a pool of eligible children, contractors must prioritize children for available ECEAP slots starting first with eligible children, and then children allowed for enrollment.
-To do this, contractors must use the priority point system available on the ECEAP webpage and built into ELMS.
-This point system is based on: - (a) State law regarding priority for children in eligible and allowable categories. - (b) DCYF research on factors that impact school readiness and success. - (c) Child age, with priority for children who are within one year of kindergarten age.
+- (1) Once contractors have established a pool of eligible children, contractors must prioritize children for available 0-3 ECEAP slots starting first with eligible children.
+To do this, contractors must use the priority point system available on the 0-3 ECEAP webpage and built into ELMS.
+This point system is based on: - (a) State law regarding priority for children in eligible categories. - (b) DCYF research on factors that impact school readiness and success.